Ari-wiseowl/Ari_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Description
-For my main project at Bluestamp, I chose to do the Three-Joint Robotic Arm.
-I chose it because it seemed an interesting way to show what I will learn here at Bluestamp.
-To test the servos, I needed to download this code called "Sweep," which makes the servo's arm move left and right in a sweeping motion, just as the name suggests.
-To download it on my computer, I went to File, then clicked on the Servo code to get code that makes the servo arm sweep.
-After I finished successfully downloading and implementing the code, I had to write all of the servos to 90° so that all of the servos would turn to the correct direction when I implemented the main code for the entire robot arm.
-I got the 90° code fromt the portfolio of Cokoino, the maker of the Three-Joint Robotic Arm kit.
-Proper assembly at this stage is essential for the robot arm to follow controller commands accurately.
+To complete my second milestone, finishing building the robotic arm, I started assemhling the body of the robotic arm.
+I assembled the base of the arm which includes the battery and the nano shield.
+I switched out the Lithium Ion batteries to AA batteries.
+Therefore, I had to tape it on to the base since there was no dedicated spot.
+While I was assembling the first joint of the robotic arm, two pieces broke off while I assembling them because I screwed on the servo screws too tightly.
+First, we tried to dimension the broken pieces so that we could 3D print a new piece.
+Luckily, we were able to find replacement parts and I could complete assembling the rest of the arm.

 ## Challenges
 Because my code could not find the right port for the Arduino app to connect to, I had to restart my computer.
 Then, my computer could find the non-Bluetooth port that I can successfully use.
+Another challenge I faced while coding was that,

 ## New Steps
 For my next milestone, I will finish building my 3-joint robotic arm.
 To complete my entire project, I will also have to make code for the arm to actually move.